BrunoMoureau/PocketSphinxXam/README compilation.txt

 // End of the build.gradle content

-- Now, try to run 'gradle build' in a command prompt from your pocketsphinx-android repository (on Windows, type 'cmd' in the file path system to open the command prompt in the current location).
+- Now, try to run 'gradle build' in a command prompt from your pocketsphinx-android repository (on Windows, type 'cmd' in the file path system to open the command prompt at the current location).

-- If it ends up with error about no "windows-x86_64" folder found ( C:\...\ndk-bundle\toolchains\llvm\prebuilt\windows-x86_64\bin\clang.exe), you will need to do some hacky changes to your Android NDK.
+- If it ends up with errors about no "windows-x86_64" folder found ( C:\...\ndk-bundle\toolchains\llvm\prebuilt\windows-x86_64\bin\clang.exe), you will need to do some hacky changes to your Android NDK.
 Look at this link for more information : https://gitlab.kitware.com/cmake/cmake/issues/17253
-  If you are facing this problem, I recommand you to change the name of the folder at "C:\...\ndk-bundle\toolchains\llvm\prebuilt\windows" into "C:\...\ndk-bundle\toolchains\llvm\prebuilt\windows-x86_64" and so on if the error appears again (at another location but for the same reason).
+If you are facing this issue, I recommand you to change the name of the folder at "C:\...\ndk-bundle\toolchains\llvm\prebuilt\windows" to "C:\...\ndk-bundle\toolchains\llvm\prebuilt\windows-x86_64" and so on if the issue appears again (at another location but for the same reason).

 - If your build succeeded, you will find :
 	- The C# wrapper classes at C:\...\pocketsphinx-android-master\build\generated-src\csharp
 	- The Android native libraries at C:\...\pocketsphinx-android-master\build\intermediates\bundles\default\jni.
 You will need to rename every '.so' library by the name you gave in the build.gradle file (because the C# wrapper classes will attempt to access your library with the name 'android-pocketsphinx.so' in my case).

 - In Visual Studio, add these files in your Xamarin.Android project as follow :
 	- Paste the C# wrapper classes at any location and add missing SphinxBase namespace where it is required
-	- Paste the C:\...\pocketsphinx-android-master\build\intermediates\bundles\default\jni folder at the root of the project, rename it 'lib' and set the BuildAction property of every library to AndroidNativeLibrary.
+	- Paste the "C:\...\pocketsphinx-android-master\build\intermediates\bundles\default\jni" folder at the root of the project, rename it 'lib' (this is important) and set the BuildAction property of every library to AndroidNativeLibrary.
 	  (if you use Git, update your .gitignore file by running 'git add -f android-pocketsphinx.so' inside 'x86' folder location)

 - If you need word of sentence recognition in your app, you will have to compile some other files.
-Take a look at 'Assets/README.text' file in this repository.
+  Take a look at : https://github.com/BrunoMoureau/PocketSphinxXam/tree/master/Assets

 - If you need advanced information, please rely on the PocketSphinx documentation : https://cmusphinx.github.io/